SkyblockerMod/Skyblocker/README.md

 * Wiki Lookup: press f4 to open the wiki page about the held item
 * Discord Rich Presence: Allows user to show either their Piggy, Bits, or location.
 Along with a custom message
 * Quicknav: fast navigate between pets, armor, enderchest, skill, collection, crafting, enchant, envil, warp dungeon, warp hub
-* Recipe book: in the vanilla recipe book all skyblock items are listed and you can see the recipe of the item
+* Recipe book: in the vanilla recipe book all skyblock items are listed, and you can see the recipe of the item
 * Backpack preview: after you clicked your backpack or enderchest once you can hover over the backpack or enderchest and hold shift to preview
 * Update notification
 * Commission HUD: Dwarven Mines quests